vcss7/FlappingMAV/README.md

 There algorithms are numerical solutions and are used in places where analytical solutions are difficult.
-In the case of finding the maximum lift-to-drag ratio based off of non-geometrical parameters of a wing, a numerical solution is needed because of complex aerodynamic equations make it difficult to use analytical solutions.
+In the case of finding the maximum lift-to-drag ratio based off of non-geometrical parameters of a wing, a numerical solution is needed because the complex aerodynamic equations make it difficult to use analytical solutions.

 Design parameters are the parameters to input values to that will generate the